Drexel in Australia: University of New South Wales (UNSW)

 This term will count for spring term at Drexel, and is known as "Term 1" at UNSW.
 Students will need to leave their fall/winter co-op about 6 weeks early to arrive at UNSW in time for orientation.
 Students may have the option of staying in Australia for summer term as well (if interested in this option, please speak with the Australia advisor).

 Drexel students will need to work closely with the Study Abroad office, their academic advisor and the co-op office to determine how best plan their study abroad experience.
 The study abroad office urges students to begin planning 12-18 months in advance.

-Students will stay in dormitories.
-Housing is guaranteed to all students who apply for accommodation on time.
+Students will stay in dormitories or apartments.
+Housing is not guaranteed, but is often offered to all students who apply for accommodation on time.

 US citizens studying abroad in Australia will need a visa.
 While the visa process is relatively easy, students should budget about $550 for their visa and $350 for mandatory Australian health insurance.